exoplatform/exo-documentation/docs/OAuthIntegration.rst

     Starting from 4.3 version, eXo Platform allows users to log in using their social network accounts, including Facebook, Google+, Twitter, LinkedIn.
+    Starting from 6.0 version, you can use an OpenId integration, which is based on OAuth procole.
-To enable the feature, you need to do the main steps
+    To enable the feature, you need to do the main steps below:
-    below:

     -  Registering an application on the social network you want.